 The Programme will allow those shareholders who wish to participate the opportunity to increase their shareholding without incurring dealing charges and stamp duty.
 This is often an attractive option for shareholders who might otherwise receive a cash dividend of relatively small economic value.
 The Programme will also give the Company greater flexibility in managing its capital resources as it will be able to retain in the business the cash which would otherwise have been paid to participating shareholders who have elected to receive New Shares.

 The Programme will be made available to all shareholders entered on the Register, including CREST members, subject to certain restrictions for shareholders resident outside the UK as set out below.
 The right to elect to join the Programme will not be transferable.
-Shareholders whose shares are held indirectly, such as through a nominee account, should contact the registered shareholder at the time the Programme is launched to determine if they can participate in the Programme.
+Shareholders whose shares are held indirectly, such as through a nominee account, should contact the registered shareholder to determine if they can participate in the Programme.

 Shareholders who are resident outside the UK will be able to participate in the Programme provided that they do not live in, nor are subject to, the jurisdiction of any country where their participation in the Programme would require the Company to comply with local legal, governmental or regulatory requirements or procedures, or any similar formalities.
 Shareholders resident outside the UK will be responsible for ensuring that they may validly participate in the Programme and for observing all relevant local formalities.